systopia/funding/docs/administration/configuration.md

 ## Adapt the application form

-The drupal webform that is shown when creating a new application needs to be different for every organization and every funding program.
+The drupal form that is shown when creating a new application needs to be different for every organization and every funding program.
 It highly depends on the content of the funding program.
-The webform that comes with the funding framework is in German and reflects the specific needs of _Arbeit und Leben_, the organization that funded the development of the funding framework.
+The form that comes with the funding framework is in German and reflects the specific needs of _Arbeit und Leben_, the organization that funded the development of the funding framework.